piotrmaslanka/satella/docs/instrumentation/metrics.rst

     .. autoclass:: satella.instrumentation.metrics.metric_types.ClicksPerTimeUnitMetric

-* percentile - a metric that counts a rolling window of values, and provides for a way to calculate percentiles
+* quantile - a metric that counts a rolling window of values, and provides for a way to calculate percentiles

-    .. autoclass:: satella.instrumentation.metrics.metric_types.PercentileMetric
+    .. autoclass:: satella.instrumentation.metrics.metric_types.QuantileMetric

 Third parameter is optional.
 If set, all child metrics created during this metric's instantiation will receive such metric level.